ingo/ingo.github.io/_recipes/grilled_soy_basted_chicken_thighs_with_spicy_cashews.md

 time: 1 hour
 title: Grilled Soy-Basted Chicken Thighs With Spicy Cashews
 ---

+It's terrific with rice, or as a topping for a salad of sturdy greens.
 This recipe is a hack performed on a recipe for an appetizer portion of skewered chunked chicken thighs that the great live-fire cooks and cookbook writers Chris Schlesinger and John Willoughby wrote many years ago, and that I have slowly altered into a main-course grilled dinner.
 You may wish to double the recipe for Sriracha-roasted cashews.
 Those are addictive, and for them you will find many delicious uses.

 ### Ingredients